Ballaugh (parish): History

 There are in Ballaugh a number of sites of historical interest.
-There is a heritage group who hold regular meetings and arrange walks around the area.
+There is a heritage group who holds regular meetings and arrange walks around the area.
 Research into the social history of the area, in particular the isolated Glen Dhoo, is being carried out.
 The name 'Ballaugh' derives from the Manx Balley-ny-Loghey or "the place of the lake" cognate with loch and lough.
 The Ballaugh Curraghs is all that remains of this lake.
 The lake, which measured up to a mile in length, was drained by the excavation about 300 years ago of the silted-up Lhen Trench which, during the last ice age, is believed to have been a meltwater channel flowing north to south from the melting ice front.

 Demographics

 The Isle of Man census of 2016 returned a parish population of 1,032, a decrease of 1% from the figure of 1,042 in 2011.